 - Cover with glaze after they cool just a bit.

 I don’t fry very many things and guess what?
-I don’t use a thermometer to check the temperature of the oil.
+I don’t usually use a thermometer to check the temperature of the oil.
 This goes back to using what I have.
-Instead I like to heat my oil up to medium heat, throw in a little donut hole and watch it.
+Instead I like to heat my oil up to medium heat (365 degrees F is what you’re shooting for if you use a thermometer), throw in a little donut hole and watch it.
 That donut hole will tell me if my oil is hot enough and ready for my donuts.
 It will also tell me if I need to turn the temperature up or down a little bit.
 If the donut hole takes forever to turn brown, turn the heat up.
 If it browns too quickly, turn it down.
 The donut hole should sizzle with little bubbles forming around it and take about 30-45 seconds to brown on one side.
 Once that happens, I know I can start frying my donuts.
-Donuts take about 2 minutes per side, then flip to cook on the other side.
+Donuts take about 1-2 minutes per side, then flip to cook on the other side.
 Be careful about adding more oil to your pot or skillet.
 If you add more oil, it will cool down your oil and you will need to re-heat it to the correct temperature before continuing to fry your donuts.

 Glaze and Toppings